Order a Dr. Harvey's Trial Bag!

 • Propylene glycol

-Be certain to read all labels very carefully when purchasing products for your allergic dog or when deciding what is the best food for your dog with allergies.
-It is a very good rule of thumb to avoid these ingredients when purchasing any dog food.
-This will help to maintain your dog’s health and promote optimal wellness and longevity.
+Be sure to read all labels very carefully when purchasing products for your allergic dog, or when deciding the best food for your dog with allergies.
+Avoiding these ingredients when purchasing dog food is an excellent rule of thumb.
+This avoidance will help maintain your dog’s health and promote optimal wellness and longevity.

-Some dogs develop a sensitivity to chicken if it is fed on a daily basis.
-Many food allergies develop by repeating the same type of food for long periods of time.
-These can be avoided by rotating protein sources frequently and feeding your dog a whole food diet.
+Some dogs develop a sensitivity to chicken if they’re fed it daily.
+Many food allergies develop by repeating the same type of food for long periods.
+You can avoid these allergies by rotating protein sources frequently and feeding your dog a diet of whole food.

 It may come as a surprise for many pet parents, but an allergy to beef is very common for dogs.
-Since food allergies can develop when a dog eats one type of food for a long time, an allergy may form after your pup consumes a commercial food that contains a lot of beef.
+Because food allergies can develop when a dog eats one type of food for a long time, an allergy may form after your pup consumes a commercial food containing a lot of beef.
 By rotating protein sources in your pet's food, you may be able to avoid this problem.

-Many commercial dog foods use wheat, inexpensive ingredients like wheat and corn to make the food feel more filling, but contains little to no nutritional value.
-Some fillers can be relatively innocuous, meaning taking up space in foods so that less of a premium ingredient needs to be used, and costs can be cut.
+Many commercial dog foods use inexpensive ingredients like wheat and corn to make the food feel more filling.
+However, they contain little to no nutritional value.
+Some fillers can be relatively innocuous, meaning they take up space in foods so less of a premium ingredient is required, and costs can be cut.
 Because wheat has become such a common ingredient in dog food, it’s also becoming a common allergen.

 P1011082 Edit 3 (1)